jhoerr/cloudmesh-manual/docs-source/source/vm/vm.rst

 :–refresh: To update the state of the vms specified with clouds and
            names

-:–username=USERNAME: The username to be used for conectiing with the vm
+:–username=USERNAME: The username to be used for connecting with the vm

 :–quiet: do not print debug messages